 What is a Limited Company?

 A limited company is a business structure that has its own legal identity.
 The owner(s) and the business are different persons.
 A limited company is owned by the shareholder(s) and managed by the director(s).
-The directors can also be the shareholders.
-Each shareholder’s right is determined by the type and number of shares held.
+A director can also be a shareholder.
+Determined by the type and number of shares held are rights.
 A limited company is required to register their business with companies house before using the word “limited” in their name.

 Sole Trader vs Limited Company

-Now, putting in place either structure will bring its own benefits and weakness.
-Here are the benefits and drawbacks of both the business structures.
+While putting in place either structure will bring its own benefits and weakness, here are the benefits and drawbacks of both the business structures.